Gabriele Marranci: Education and academic history

-During his training as an cognitive psychological and neural anthropologist, Marranci studied the relationship between emotions, gender and musical identity in immigrants of Algerian origin and later wrote about various aspects of raï music among Algerian immigrants in Paris, France, based on his year-long anthropological fieldwork there.
+During his training as a cognitive psychological and neural anthropologist, Marranci studied the relationship between emotions, gender and musical identity in immigrants of Algerian origin and later wrote about various aspects of raï music among Algerian immigrants in Paris, France, based on his year-long anthropological fieldwork there.
 Moving beyond an examination of raï in its North African context, Marranci focused upon the development of raï from its beginnings in Algeria to "Beur-raï" in France.
 He received his MA degree in Anthropology of Music in 1999 at the University of Bologna, Italy and also completed a diploma in piano performance at the Conservatoire Girolamo Frescobaldi, a musical conservatory in Ferrara, Italy, in 1998.

 In 2000, Marranci moved to Northern Ireland to study for a Ph.D. in psychological anthropology and neuroanthropology at Queen's University Belfast.
 His PhD used a neuroanthropological approach and focused on identity formation.
 Two years later, he became a teaching assistant within the same department.
 After conducting fieldwork with the Northern Irish Muslim community under the supervision of Kay Milton, he completed his PhD in 2003 with a thesis entitled The Adhan among the Bells: The Muslim Community in Northern Ireland.
 He published several articles and book chapters based on his fieldwork in Northern Ireland and also used material gathered there to furnish his first two books Jihad Beyond Islam and The Anthropology of Islam with ethnographic examples.
 From 2003 to 2008, Marranci was lecturer in Religious Studies at the University of Aberdeen.

 In 2020, Marranci left his academic position at Macquarie University and retrained as a counsellor and a psychotherapist with the Australian Institute of Professional Counsellors.

 Research

-Marranci has explored numerous topics concerning Muslims and Islam varying from general concepts such as arts, music, gender, ethnicity, education, political Islam and social issues to more specific ones such as jihad, the ummah and the Councellors His areas of interest further include identity and emotions, urban sociology, Muslim migration/immigration, criminology, fundamentalism, secularisation processes, ethnomusicology, and the relationship between anthropological research and cognitive neuroscience.
+Marranci has explored numerous topics concerning Muslims and Islam varying from general concepts such as arts, music, gender, ethnicity, education, political Islam and social issues to more specific ones such as jihad, the ummah and the councilors.
+His areas of interest further include identity and emotions, urban sociology, Muslim migration/immigration, criminology, fundamentalism, secularisation processes, ethnomusicology, and the relationship between anthropological research and cognitive neuroscience.
 All of these seemingly highly varied topics, however, are linked to his main social anthropological interest: human identity and self.